datawire/ambassador-docs/howtos/istio.md

 ## Integrate Ambassador and Istio

+> **WARNING - Istio Regression:**
+> There is a regression in Istio 1.9 that causes Ambassador (and other non-Istio services) to be unable to ready Istio certificates.
+>
+> Use Istio 1.8.2 or earlier until a version of Istio with a patch for this regression is released.

 Ambassador integrates with Istio in three ways:

 * Uses Istio [mutual TLS (mTLS)](#mutual-tls) certificates for end-to-end encryption